 Requirements regarding the background of the traveller

-To qualify for an ESTA, the traveller must be a national from one of these countries.
+To qualify for an ESTA, the traveller must have the nationality of one of these countries.
 In the following cases, the requirements for the ESTA are not met, and a visa is required to travel to the USA:

 - The traveller has a contagious disease or mental defect that would make them a serious risk to their environment

 - The traveller has at one point been arrested or convicted of a crime that led to serious injury*

 - The traveller has at one point broken a law regarding possession, distribution or usage of drugs

 - The traveller has not adhered to the requirements for the ESTA or US visa in the past